 • An interval fund typically offers purchases daily, while tender offer funds offer purchases on a monthly or quarterly basis.

-• Both offer repurchases, but interval funds are defined in their offering documents with specific timing and the amount that they will take, while tender offers have more flexibility in the amount tendered and the timing of those tenders.
+• Both offer repurchases, but interval funds are defined in their offering documents with specific timing and the amount they will take, while tender offer funds have more flexibility in the amount tendered and the timing of those tenders.

 Investor appropriateness

-• Either could be offered to retail or accredited investors, but what really drives the decision between the two is the type of investments being offered inside of the vehicle and whether there’s going to be a performance fee.
+• Either could be offered to retail or accredited investors; what really drives the decision between the two is the type of investments being offered inside of the vehicle and whether there will be a performance fee.

-• Basically, if the underlying investment itself would only be available to accredited investors, then the fund itself would only be available to accredited investors.
+• If the underlying investment is only available to accredited investors, then the fund itself would only be available to accredited investors.

-• Also, only accredited investors can invest in a fund that has a performance fee.
-Retail funds can only have what’s called a fulcrum fee, which is a fee that goes up and down depending on the performance of the fund.
+• Only accredited investors can invest in a fund with a performance fee.
+Retail funds can only have what’s called a fulcrum fee, which is a fee that goes up and down depending on the fund’s performance.

 Other considerations